REIKI TIPS

 8. HANDS ON vs HOVERING REIKI

-Recommendation: Find a Practitioner who practice hands-on Reiki, rather than hovers.
+Recommendation: Find a Practitioner who offers hands-on Reiki as their primary approach, rather than hovering.

 Recommendation: Read reviews on Google and the Practitioner's website and get a feel for the Reiki Practitioner.
 Trust your gut feeling as you read them.